-- 6.3.9 Precautionary treatment Routes shall be designed to enable completion of treatment Routes within two (2) hours of commencement of the treatment in a single pass. - 6.3.10 Precautionary treatments shall be carried out on all footways, footbridges and cycling facilities at locations identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.10 Footways, Footbridges & Cycle Facilities, Response Times and Clearance Requirements when road surface temperatures are forecast to fall to less than, or equal to, plus (+) one (1) degree centigrade or when snow conditions are expected. - 6.3.11 Precautionary treatment for all footways, footbridges and cycling facilities identified in Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.10 Footways, Footbridges & Cycle Facilities, Response Times and Clearance Requirements shall be carried out as a separate Operation from carriageway precautionary treatments, utilising equipment suitable for the purpose. - 6.3.12 The total width of all footways, footbridges, cycling facilities and service roads on bridges shall be treated. - 6.3.13 The minimum spread rate for anti-icing materials for precautionary treatments to footways, footbridges, cycling facilities and service roads on bridges shall be twenty (20) millilitres per square metre of brine with a minimum concentration of twenty (20) percent .
-Actual treatment levels shall be discussed and agreed with the relevant local authorities. - 6.3.14 The Operating Company shall use pre-wetted salt in accordance with the Specification for precautionary de-icing treatments on all carriageway treatment Routes in the Unit.
-Details of the Operating Company's proposals for such use shall be provided as shown in the following tables of Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.1 Appendices for Winter Service Plan and in each Winter Service Plan; - (a) Table 6.1.2 Precautionary Treatment Routes Determined by Operating Company (20 gram Routes) 2 Carriageway Route, 1 Footpath Route, - (b) Table 6.1.3 Precautionary Treatment Routes Determined by Operating Company (40 gram Routes) 2 Carriageway Route, 1 Footpath Route.
+- subsequent service level provision.
+Existing Category A sections shall not be reduced to a lesser category without the approval of the Director. - 6.3.11 Precautionary treatment for all footways, footbridges and cycling facilities identified in Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.10 Footways, Footbridges & Cycle Facilities, Response Times and Clearance Requirements shall be carried out as a separate Operation from carriageway precautionary treatments, utilising equipment suitable for the purpose. - 6.3.12 The total width of all footways, footbridges, cycling facilities and service roads on bridges shall be treated. - 6.3.13 The minimum spread rate for anti-icing materials for precautionary treatments to footways, footbridges, cycling facilities and service roads on bridges shall be twenty (20) millilitres per square metre of brine with a minimum concentration of twenty (20) percent.
+Actual treatment levels shall be discussed and agreed with the relevant Local Authorities. - 6.3.14 The Operating Company shall use pre-wetted salt in accordance with the Specification for precautionary de-icing treatments on all carriageway treatment Routes in the Unit.
+Details of the Operating Company's proposals for such use shall be provided as shown in the following tables of Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.1 Appendices for Winter Service Plan and in each Winter Service Plan; - (a) Table 6.1.2 Precautionary Treatment Routes Determined by Operating Company 2 Carriageway Route, 1 Footpath Route,

-The Operating Company shall obtain the approval of the Director to use dry salt in accordance with the requirements of Schedule 2 Scope, Appendix 6 Winter Service Attachment 6.11 De-Icing Material Spread Rates, Table 6.11.2 Spreading Rates for Precautionary Treatments Matrix to enable the effective de-icing of carriageway and footway treatment Routes during certain weather conditions.
+The Operating Company shall obtain the approval of the Director to use dry salt in accordance with the requirements of Schedule 2 Scope, Appendix 6 Winter Service, Attachment 6.11 De-Icing Material Spread Rates, Table 6.11.2 Spreading Rates for Precautionary Treatments Matrix to enable the effective de-icing of carriageway and footway treatment Routes during certain weather conditions.